-All resolutions at the annual general meeting are put to the vote by way of poll and the detailed results of the voting for each of the resolutions are announced on the SGX-ST. The Company Secretary prepares minutes of general meetings that includes a summary of comments or queries made by shareholders during that meeting, and responses from the Board.
+To promote greater transparency and effective participation, the Company has conducted the voting of all its resolutions by employing electronic poll voting for all its resolutions passed at its last AGM held on 27 July 2016.
+The detailed results of the electronic poll voting on each resolution tabled at the AGM, including the total number of votes cast for or against each resolution tabled, were released immediately at the AGM and announced to SGX-ST via SGXNET thereafter.
+The Company Secretary prepares minutes of general meetings that includes a summary of comments or queries made by shareholders during that meeting, and responses from the Board.
 Generally, during general meetings, shareholders are invited to raise questions, and this would be recorded in the minutes.